History of education in the United States: New England

-The South
+South

 Residents of the Upper South, centered on the Chesapeake Bay, created some basic schools early in the colonial period.
-In late 17th century Maryland, the Catholic Jesuits operated some schools for Catholic students.
 Generally the planter class hired tutors for the education of their children or sent them to private schools.
 During the colonial years, some sent their sons to England or Scotland for schooling.

-In March 1620, George Thorpe sailed from Bristol for Virginia.
-He became a deputy in charge of 10000 acres of land to be set aside for a university and Indian school.
-The plans for the school for Native Americans ended when George Thorpe was killed in the Indian Massacre of 1622.
+In March 1620, George Thorpe became a deputy in charge of 10000 acres of land to be set aside for a university and Indian school.
+The plans for the school for Native Americans ended when George Thorpe was killed in the Indian massacre of 1622.
 In Virginia, rudimentary schooling for the poor and paupers was provided by the local parish.
 Most elite parents either home schooled their children using peripatetic tutors or sent them to small local private schools.

+The Church of England sponsored the Society for the Propagation of the Gospel in Foreign Parts (SPG) in 1701.
+In the colonial era, it was the most active Church missionary organization, with 170 missionary stations oriented toward Native Americans, and white backcountry pioneers.
+It hired 98 teachers for the children of parishioners, as well as children of poor whites.
+They focused on the principles of religion and the three Rs.
+The SPG was expelled from Virginia in 1776.
+Dissenting Protestants, especially Moravians, Quakers, and Presbyterians operated schools in the south.

+In late 17th-century Maryland, the Jesuits operated some schools for Catholic students.

 In the deep south (Georgia and South Carolina), schooling was carried out primarily by private venture teachers, in "old field schools, and in a hodgepodge of publicly funded projects.
 In the colony of Georgia, at least ten grammar schools were in operation by 1770, many taught by ministers.
-The Bethesda Orphan House educated children.
 Dozens of private tutors and teachers advertised their service in newspapers.
 A study of women's signatures indicates a high degree of literacy in areas with schools.
 In South Carolina, scores of school projects were advertised in the South Carolina Gazette beginning in 1732.
 Although it is difficult to know how many ads yielded successful schools, many of the ventures advertised repeatedly over years, suggesting continuity.
 Generally, however, literacy rates were lower in the South than in New England.

-In the decades immediately following the American Revolution, Georgia, North Carolina, Virginia, and South Carolina started small public universities.
-However, many wealthy families continued to send their sons North to college.
-In Georgia public county academies for white students became more common, and after 1811 South Carolina opened a state-wide system of "free schools" where white children could learn reading, writing, and arithmetic at public expense.
-Other Southern states imitated this system.
-Before the Civil War it became a primary mode of organizing what became known as basic "poor schools."
-In the 1850 census, South Carolina had a literacy rate that rivaled Rhode Island.

-Republican governments during the Reconstruction era rebuilt the South's public school systems—establishing the first such schools in some places—and supported them with general taxes.
-For the first time, both whites and blacks would be educated at the expense of the state, but legislators agreed on racially segregated schools.
-(The few integrated schools were located in New Orleans).